Israel envoy to brief US over ban on Palestinian groups | Law-Order

 Israel envoy to brief US over ban on Palestinian groups

-Israel is sending an envoy to Washington amid a deepening rift with the Biden administration over six outlawed Palestinian rights groups, a Foreign Ministry official said on Tuesday.Israel last week designated the prominent Palestinian human rights groups as terrorist organisations, sparking international criticism and repeated assertions by Israels top strategic partner, the United States, that there had been no advance warning of the move.Israels move marked a major escalation of its decades-long crackdown on political activism in the occupied territories.
+Israel is sending an envoy to Washington amid a deepening rift with the Biden administration over six outlawed Palestinian rights groups, a Foreign Ministry official said Tuesday.Israel last week designated the prominent Palestinian human rights groups as terrorist organisations, sparking international criticism and repeated assertions by Israels top strategic partner, the United States, that there had been no advance warning of the move.Israels decision marked what critics say was a major escalation of its decades-long crackdown on political activism in the occupied territories.

 - Country: